12 Best Platforms to Sell Your Products Online

 Launched in 2007, and then replaced by Magento 2.0 in 2015, Magento is one of the most well-known open-source E-commerce platforms in the world.
 The platform is best known for its high customization, flexibility, and scalability.

 Some top brands, including Samsung, Ford, Nike, Nestle, Christian Louboutin, and many more, all opt for Magento.
 This powerful platform allows users to build online stores that they can fully control and adjust.
+Besides, you can use more POS system for Magento to manage your online store better and save.

 - Magento Open Source free to download and use.
 However, you need to pay for everything else associated with the site, such as hosting, themes, add-ons, etc.